incandescent/mbt/README.md

 The tool is [opinionated](http://tomdale.net/2012/01/amd-is-not-the-answer/).
 AMD is popular these days but we decided to keep it 'simple' and use [$script.js](http://dustindiaz.com/scriptjs) for loading resources in development.
-During relase everything is minified and bundled into one file ready for production.
+During release everything is minified and bundled into one file ready for production.

 ##Install: